'Jallikattu' is India's official Oscar entry | Entertainment

 Malayalam feature "Jallikattu" , directed by Lijo Jose Pellissery, has been selected as India's official entry for the International Feature Film category at the 93rd Academy Awards, the Film Federation of India (FFI) announced on Wednesday.
 "Jallikattu" , which was unanimously chosen from 27 entries across Hindi, Marathi and other languages, is about a tribe of men coming together to stop a bull that has run amok in their village.

 Headed by Rawail, the jury comprised directors Abhishek Shah, Atanu Ghosh, writer Shrinivas Bhanage, costume designer Sabarni Das, editor Vijay Khochikar, among others.
-"Jallikattu" had its premiere in September 2019 at the Toronto International Film Festival and received widespread critical acclaim.
+"Jallikattu" premiered in September 2019 at the Toronto International Film Festival and received widespread critical acclaim.

 The movie was particularly praised for Pellissery's spectacular directing effort, ably supported by Girish Gangadharan's cinematography and Renganaath Ravee's wild sound design work.
 Pellissery also won the best director trophy at the 50th International Film Festival of India last year for "Jallikattu" .